inloc-tech/esp32-freeRTOS2/Readme.md

   The first connection will be always enabled\
   A second one can be activated and in that case all publish messages in app directory will\
   be redirected for this second connection
+  First connection is defined on credentials.h file MQTT_XXX_1.
+Can only be changed by a firmware update

 ### Prefix